| |

 from the Quran were revealed that are and will be read day and night

 until the day of Judgement.
-Ma Fatema is a lady, who as mankind
+Ma Faatemah is a lady, who as mankind

 advances in the understanding and realization of facts and secrets,